I am an avid outdoorsman, and that includes everything from fishing, hunting, and camping to backpacking, climbing, kayaking, and hiking.

-Why Fish With Waders?
+Why Use Fishing Waders?

 There are many different fishing scenarios when it might be useful to fish with waders.
 Fishing in cold water can sap your body's natural heat, and depending on the circumstances, could lead to hypothermia.
-Wading wet even in summer months can lead to hypothermic extremities, especially if the water you are wading in is glacial runoff.
+Wading wet even in the summer months can lead to hypothermic extremities, especially if the water you are wading in is glacial runoff.
 Waders keep you dry and for the most part warm (depending on how you layer underneath or depending on the materials of the waders themselves).
 They allow you to access water that might not normally be accessible to fishermen not willing to get wet.
 This might lead to more fishing success, or might allow you to get away from crowded shores.

 Below, we will discuss the different types of waders on the market, as well as when each type might be the most useful.